Yelp/swagger-spec-compatibility/README.rst

 3. Add tests to ensure that your rule behaves as expected (tests in ``tests/rules/FILE_test.py``)

 4. Add documentation for the defined rule in ``docs/source/rules/ERROR_CODE.rst``.
 Try to be consistent with the style of the others documentation pages

-5. Add example of Swagger spec change that triggers the rule in ``docs/source/rules/examples/ERROR_CODE.rst``.
+5. Add example of a Swagger spec change that triggers the rule in ``docs/source/rules/examples/ERROR_CODE.rst``.
-   Ensure to define a `tester.py` file that will make explicit the backard incompatible change through the usage of a bravado client (check the other testers for examples).
+   Ensure to define a `tester.py` file that will make explicit the backward incompatible change through the usage of a `bravado <https://github.com/Yelp/bravado>`_ client (check the other testers for examples).
-   **NOTE**: The testers are executed by automated tests, this is intended to ensure that documentation is in sync with the codebase
+   **NOTE**: The testers are executed by automated tests, this is intended to ensure that documentation is in sync with the codebase.

 Contributing